industrial-edge/notifier-api/docs/Installation.md

 ### Configuring application

-For this KPI calculation and notification app, several parameter need to be configured in advance:
+For this KPI calculation and notification app, several parameters need to be configured in advance:

 - "MQTT_USER": username of the databus user
 - "MQTT_PASSWORD": password of the databus user